Archive What Apps Should Kids Not Have?

 Kik

-Kik prides itself in letting strangers talk to each other.
-But, if you haven’t noticed, in contemporary culture children and strangers don’t generally mix well.
-But Kik’s minimum age requirement is 13 years old.
-So, the app can easily lend itself to sexting and sending other mature content.
+Kik prides itself in letting users chat with strangers.
+But, if you haven’t noticed, children and strangers don’t generally mix well.
+Kik’s minimum age requirement is 13 years old.
+So, the messaging app can easily lend itself to sexting and sending other explicit content.
 Not to speak of the risk of grooming and such.
 By the way, the app has no parental controls whatsoever.

 Snapchat